Eastbound M-6 reopening ahead of schedule

 The $9.5 million dollar project started in July, and crews have been busy paving the way for a smoother ride on what’s been one of West Michigan’s biggest disappointments when it comes to highways.

+But Michigan isn't alone in dealing with problems with deteriorating concrete, said MDOT spokesperson John Richard.
+"This is an issue with many of the Midwestern freeze-thaw states," he said.
+A nine-state pool study identified many common factors: "The drainage, the salt plays an issue, many theories why M-6 failed."

-“We just got an update from the contractor and things are looking good,” says MDOT spokesperson John Richard.
-“They are done paving on eastbound [M-6] so they have to do gravel markings, signage, place some gravel on the shoulders and do the rumble strips.”
+“We just got an update from the contractor and things are looking good,” says Richard.
+“They are done paving on eastbound [M-6], so they have to do pavement markings, signage, place some gravel on the shoulders and do the rumble strips.”

+"They should be done sometime on Thursday," he said.
+"When that thing opened in 2004, it was very welcomed by the motorists, so it will be very nice to have that back for everybody."
-A 3-mile stretch of M-6 has been shut down between I-196 and Wilson Avenue.
-Crews have been working around the clock to get rid of failing concrete.

-“They ripped out the old concrete which was not performing very well and they put down asphalt,” said Richard.
+A three-mile stretch of M-6 has been shut down between I-196 and Wilson Avenue.
+Crews “ripped out the old concrete, which was not performing very well, and they put down asphalt,” said Richard.

 The westbound lanes should be completed in November.